-Assets acquired in business combinations may include identifiable intangible assets such as subscriber relationships and non-competition agreements.
+Assets acquired in business combinations may include identifiable intangible assets such as subscriber relationships, developed technology, and noncompetition agreements.
 We recognize separately from goodwill the fair value of the identifiable intangible assets acquired.
 We have determined the fair value and useful lives of our purchased intangible assets using certain estimates and assumptions that we believe are reasonable.

-The purchased intangible assets are being amortized on a straight-line basis over their estimated useful lives, which are three to ten years for subscriber relationships, two to five years for non-competition agreements and one to ten years for technology and other.
+The purchased intangible assets are being amortized on a straight-line basis over their estimated useful lives, which are seven to ten years for subscriber relationships, three to five years for non-competition agreements and three to ten years for technology.